 - Preparing for college (ahem, move #9 of my life), I decided to “get healthy”.
 I started exercising after school and eating vegetables for the first time in my life.

 - I lost a noticeable amount of weight and got lots of affirmation from friends and family… but by this point, the seeds of disordered eating were already sown.

 - I had turned into an obsessive cardio bunny that couldn’t stop calorie counting despite the fact that I was miserable.

 - So I packed up, and I went to college thinking it would be the fresh start I needed.
 College turned into years of disordered eating and exercise compulsion, and of course, deciding to become a dietitian so that I could figure out nutrition once and for all!
 (Hilariously, I thought more nutrition information would solve my obsession with nutrition.)

 - Eventually, things started to change.
 I was tired of feeling obsessed, chained to the scale and the gym, and tired of poor body image.

 - I started noticing how other people acted around food.
 “Wait… normal people just eat when they are hungry and stop when they are full?
 But how???”
 It was a rollercoaster, and took more years of work before I eventually felt like my years of disordered eating were behind me.

-- Along the way, I started acquiring new interests like working in the media.
-Now, I write for Eat This, Not That! and other publications on the regular.
+- Along the way, I started acquiring new interests.
+Now, I am a freelance writer for nutrition publications like Eat This, Not That! and others on the regular.
+I work as a diabetes educator, insulin pump trainer, and contract dietitian, too!
 You could say I wear a lot of hats.

-- Today you can find us doing all the “homestead things” walking along an old dirt road, playing with Brody, making my own kombucha, watching Brody try to chase the chickens (hasn’t caught one yet), or digging up some veggies in our garden.
+- Today you can find us doing all the “homestead things” like walking on an old dirt road, playing with Brody, taking care of the chickens, or planting veggies in our garden.

 Want to be closer friends?